Cypre55/Library-Information-System/MD Files/Unit-Testing (1).md

   ###### Scenarios

+  * The book with same ISBN already exists and  pending reservations exist
-  * The book with same ISBN already exists.
+  * The book with same ISBN already exists and  pending reservations do not exist
   * The book with same ISBN doesn't already exist.

 * ##### Test DeleteBook()

   ###### General Input

-  * A Book object
+  * BOOKS TABLE

   ###### General Output